siom79/japicmp/src/site/markdown/CliTool.md

             mypackage;my.Class;other.Class#method(int,long);foo.Class#field;@my.Annotation.

         --ignore-missing-classes
-            Ignores superclasses/interfaces missing on the classpath.
+            Ignores all superclasses/interfaces missing on the classpath.

+        --ignore-missing-classes-by-regex <ignoreMissingClassesByRegEx>
+            Ignores only those superclasses/interface missing on the classpath that are selected by a regular expression.

         --include-synthetic
             Include synthetic classes and class members that are hidden per